Gabriel Mangabeira: International career

 Mangabeira also qualified to compete in the 2007 World Aquatics Championships in the 100-metre butterfly and 50-metre backstroke, but did not make it past the initial heats.
 He ranked 17th in the 100-metre butterfly and 9th in the 4×100-metre medley, helping the Brazilian relay to qualify for the 2008 Olympics.

 At the 2007 Pan American Games in Rio de Janeiro, he won the silver medal in the 100-metre butterfly, and also helped the Brazilian 4×100-metre medley relay in heats, winning the silver medal in the event.
 Mangabeira returned to the Olympics in 2008 to compete in the 100-metre butterfly, but did not advance beyond the first heats.
 He finished 23rd.

 In 2009, Mangabeira competed in the 2009 World Aquatics Championships in the 100-metre butterfly and 4×100-metre medley relay, and reached the finals in both events, finishing eighth in the individual race and fourth in the relay, which he swam with Guilherme Guido (backstroke), Henrique Barbosa (breaststroke) and César Cielo Filho (freestyle).
 He swam the butterfly leg for the Brazilian medley relay team, in a race where the first 4 relays beat the U.S. world record from Beijing 2008.

 At the 2010 South American Games in Medellín, Mangabeira won a gold medal in the 4×100-metre medley.
 He was at the 2010 Pan Pacific Swimming Championships in Irvine, where he finished 4th in the 4×100-metre medley, 15th in the 100-metre butterfly, and 15th in the 100-metre backstroke.

 At the 2011 Pan American Games in Guadalajara, Mangabeira won gold in the 4×100-metre medley and in the 4×100-metre freestyle.

+Post-career

+After retiring from competitive swimming in 2013, Mangabeira joined the Brazilian Olympic Committee’s Athlete Support Program, participating in educational and youth development initiatives connected to the Jogos Escolares da Juventude.

+In 2014, he was hired by The Coca-Cola Company in Brazil to contribute to the company’s strategic planning for the Rio 2016 Olympic Games, leveraging his experience as an Olympic athlete in sports-related projects.

+Since leaving professional sport, Mangabeira has worked in marketing and technology, serving as a campaign manager at the digital agency Russell Marketing and collaborating on projects with brands such as Coca-Cola, Canon and Panasonic, as well as emerging technology startups.